 Following the two tips above will substantially decrease the risk of losing your Word documents.
 What if you carelessly deleted your important Word files on your Mac?
 No worry.
 Try the free method to retrieve permanently deleted Word documents with EaseUS Data Recovery Wizard for Mac.

-Don't worry if you still have problems recovering unsaved/deleted documents on macOS.
+Don't worry if you still have problems on how to recover deleted Word documents or unsaved Word pages on macOS.
 Read the questions and answers below to get additional help.

 1. How to recover unsaved Word documents on Mac without Autorecovery?

-There are at least two ways to recover unsaved Word documents on Mac.
+There are at least two ways to recover unsaved Word files on a Mac.
 You can use data recovery software to restore unsaved documents or use Time Machine backup.
 To restore unsaved documents on Mac with Time Machine:

 • Connect the drive containing your Time Machine backup to your Mac.